kiltum/go-file-encrypt/README.md

 # go-file-encrypt

 Here is pretty simple go functions for encrypt/decrypt files.
-Suitable for very lange files, because not reading them to the memory
+Suitable for very large files, because not reading them to the memory

 Using AES-256 as crypt algorithms.